 Specialized equipment and personnel for air transports

-While it’s true that emergency medical transportation is an essential service that can come with high costs, if you’re a MASA member, you’re one step ahead.
-The best way to ensure comprehensive protection is to rely on MASA solutions to protect you and your finances.
+While it’s true that emergency medical transportation is an essential service that can come with high costs, you’re one step ahead — especially if you’re a MASA member.
+The best way to ensure comprehensive protection is to rely on MASA to protect you from those unexpected ambulance bills.

 * Based upon the enactment of certain legal protections regarding surprise medical billing, certain scenarios conveyed may result in a different outcome for air ambulance bills today.